The purpose of this article is to explain how to pick dividend stocks as part of your dividend stock investing strategy.

 Now you have a dividend stock watch list with 5-10 stocks that you may like to invest in.
 Next, pick a stock on the list and move through Steps 2 through 14 on how to pick dividend stocks.

 If at any point in the process, your dividend stock does not meet your selection criteria, stop and move to a different stock.
+Because making money from dividends means picking the right dividend stocks.
+And avoiding the rest.

 How To Pick Dividend Stocks – Step 2: Look At The Forward Dividend Yield